FirelightWP/easy-fancybox/readme.txt

 = Will a WordPress generated gallery be displayed in a FancyBox overlay? =

 Yes, but _only_ if you used the option **Link thumbnails to: Image File** when inserting the gallery!
 The gallery quicktag/shortcode should look something like `[gallery link="file"]`.

+= Can I make gallery images automatically rotate? =

+Yes.
+There is an Advanced option called "Gallery Auto-rotation" for that.

 = Can I exclude images or other links from auto-attribution? =